Betoneiro/odin-recipes/README.md

 # odin-recipes
-A simples recipe website for practice
+A simple recipe website for practice